The Basics: Overview

 What about cost?

-Many prenatal tests are covered under the Affordable Care Act, the health care reform law passed in 2010.
-Depending on your insurance plan, you may be able to get these tests at no cost to you.
-Talk to your insurance company to find out what this means for you.
-For information about other services covered by the Affordable Care Act, visit HealthCare.gov.
+Under the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover routine prenatal tests.
+Depending on your insurance, you may be able to get these tests at no cost to you.
+Talk to your insurance company to find out more.

+To learn about other services covered by the Affordable Care Act, visit HealthCare.gov.